softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/GitAndGitHub.md

 ### How are Git and GitHub connected?
 GitHub uses Git and its commands to do many important things related to working on a project together.
 These things include:
-- Cloning a remote repository on GitHub onto your local computer
+- Cloning a remote repository from GitHub onto your local computer
-- Pulling updates of the remote repository onto your local computer
+- Pulling updates from the remote repository onto your local computer
-- Pushing updates of your local repository to the remote repository
+- Pushing updates from your local repository to the remote repository
 - Creating new branches

 ## Git Workflow